 Here’s the sequence:

-From here, you can build up to 5 sets of 5 repetitions per leg.
+From here, you can build this leg workout for runners up to five sets of five repetitions per leg.

 This type of strength training for marathon runners helps fight the “hip sink” that occurs as you get tired.

-Let’s start by practicing a few regular deadlifts, using a kettlebell (18-35 lbs is just fine) or something of similar weight (milk jug will do the trick).
+Let’s start this leg workout for runners by practicing a few regular deadlifts, using a kettlebell (18-35 lbs is just fine) or something of similar weight (milk jug will do the trick).

 Now, let’s try it on one leg.